AyushSamant/Data-Science/README.md

 Future: Future applications aim at optimization, advanced data processing, machine learning, and AI to drive decision-making and operational efficiency.
 Implications:
 Organizations must evolve from basic reporting and analytics to adopt more advanced data science and AI techniques to stay competitive.

 The shift indicates an increasing reliance on data-driven decision-making processes, requiring investments in technology and expertise.
 This visualization effectively shows the continuum of data-related practices from basic reporting to advanced analytics and AI, highlighting the evolving landscape of data science and its applications.

+Buisness Intelligence: The process of analysing and reporting historical data.
+Note: Preliminary data report is the first step of any data analysis.

+Traditional data: Data is structured, stored in databases and can be managed from one computer.

+Big data: Extremly large format data, data can be structured or semi-structured or unstructured, can be managed from multiple computer.